-The other downside is that, in the long term, the arrangement will ultimately cost more than if you had just bought the equipment outright.
-The cost of borrowing changes depending upon the amount borrowed, interest rate, and term length.
+Another downside is that your equipment may end up costing you more in the long run than if you had bought the equipment fully.
+Depending on how much you borrowed, the length of the loan, and the interest rate, your cost of borrowing could change.
 For this reason, it’s essential to do the math before accepting an equipment loan.
-Equipment loan interest rates can vary wildly depending on your lender (8% – 30% is an extremely rough range for what you can expect), your credit rating, the amount of time you’ve been in business, and any number of other arcane formulas a specific lender decides to apply to your case.
+Business equipment loan interest rates can vary wildly depending on your lender (8% – 30% is an extremely rough range for what you can expect), your credit rating, the amount of time you’ve been in business, and any number of other arcane formulas a specific lender decides to apply to your case.
 In most cases, equipment loan interest rates are fixed rather than variable.

-Instead of borrowing money to purchase the equipment, you’re paying a fee to borrow the equipment.
-The lessor (the leasing company) technically maintains ownership of the equipment but lets you use it.
+Rather than borrowing money to purchase the equipment for yourself, you are instead paying a borrower’s fee.
+The lessor (the leasing company) technically maintains ownership of the equipment but lets you use it for a fee.

 Lease arrangements can vary depending upon your company’s needs.
 Most commonly, merchants enter a lease agreement if they periodically need to switch out their equipment for an updated version.

-Leasing generally carries lower monthly payments than a loan but might wind up being more expensive in the long run.
+By taking out a lease for your business equipment financing, you may experience lower monthly payments than a loan, but you may also wind up paying more in the long run.
 In part, leases tend to be more expensive because they carry a larger interest rate than a loan.

 There are two major types of leases: capital and operating.
 The former functions a bit like a loan alternative and is used to finance the equipment you want to own long term.
 The latter is closer to a rental agreement and, in most cases, you’ll return the equipment to the lessor at the end of the lease.
 Both types have numerous variations.
 Here are a few common types you’ll come across: